RayanBassetti/data-2020/README.md

 - For the client profile :
     - The campaign creation is a hot mess with sole purpose to half work and be a demo.
+    - Create components for user input to create a campaign

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH